Interest-Free Deals in Australia: Hidden Costs & Smart Alternatives

 What does interest free mean exactly?

-Interest free means no interest is charged only if all conditions are met.
-Fees may still apply, and interest may be charged if repayments are late or the balance isn’t cleared on time.
+Interest free generally means no interest is charged during a promotional period if all repayment conditions are met.
+Fees may still apply, and interest may be charged if repayments are missed or the balance remains after the promotional period ends.

 What happens after an interest free period ends?